“Can I use medical marijuana while on probation?”

 “If a judge denies my request to use medical marijuana while on probation, is there anything I can do?”

 First, an experienced, top-notch defense lawyer will be prepared at sentencing to persuade a judge to permit medical marijuana use while on probation.
 They will know the documents and information necessary to make the most compelling argument on your behalf.
-What about when an inferior attorney represents someone, and the ability to use medical marijuana is denied?
+What about when an inferior attorney represents someone and the ability to use medical marijuana is denied?
 All is not lost.
 After sentencing, the defendant’s attorney can file a motion requesting permission to use medical marijuana while on probation.
 The motion must be complete, fully informative, credible, and supported by medical documentation.
 The top lawyers know how to collaborate with doctors on a formal and authoritative letter that provides the judge with the required information in the appropriate format.
-Although no lawyer can guarantee a particular result, a compelling and credible motion is likely to succeed in most Michigan courts.
+Although no lawyer can guarantee a particular result, a compelling and credible motion will likely succeed in most Michigan courts.
 If a trial court judge improperly prohibits the use of medical marijuana by a probationer, the case can always be appealed and reversed.

-Recreational Marijuana While on Bond or Probation
+Recreational Use While on Bond or Probation

 Michigan passed the Regulation and Taxation of Marijuana Act in 2018.
 The Act legalized recreational marijuana for adults over the age of 21.
 Michigan judges rarely permit defendants on bond or probation to use recreational marijuana.
 Although alcohol is legal for 21-year-olds, it is usually prohibited as well.